wallarm/product-documentation/docs/3.2/user-guides/rules/add-rule.md

 # Adding Rules in the Application Profile

-To add a new rule, go to the *Profile & Rules* tab.
+To add a new rule, go to the *Rules* tab.

 Rules can be added to both existing and new branches.
 They can be created from scratch or based on one of the existing branches.